 Siloed thinking and isolation

 Vertical organizational structures often lead to a silo mentality among employees.
 In these structures, employees work in isolation within their specific departments.
-This compartmentalization creates barriers to collaboration.
-Employees often overlook the broader organizational objectives.
+This compartmentalization creates barriers to collaboration, often causing employees to overlook broader organizational objectives.

-As a result, interdepartmental communication declines.
-Additionally, this isolation reduces awareness about other departments’ activities.
-It caused duplication of efforts and missed opportunities for synergies.
+As a result, interdepartmental communication declines, and this isolation reduces awareness about other departments’ activities.
+It causes duplication of efforts and missed opportunities for synergies.

 Perceived value and workplace politics